davidmeadejr/github-curriculum-vitae/README.md

 Winner of the Google 2022 Project Data Hack and has worked with two startups backed by VCs Meta and Seedcamp.

-Focused on leveraging code for customer-centric FinTech products.
+Focused on leveraging code for customer-centric products.

 ## 💼 Experience